spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 ![Spyder's revised About dialog, with tabs Overview, Community and Legal.
 Overview tab shows the IDE's name, version, website, major dependency versions and social media links, in an organized and comfortable layout](spyder6-about-dialog.png "Revised Spyder 6 About dialog, on which Carlos worked")

-Beyond my own projects, a large part of my role as a maintainer and leader is supporting the work of others.
+Beyond the remote development frontend and the UI/UX work, a large part of my role as a maintainer and leader is supporting the work of others.

 I've assisted [Juan-Sebsatian Bautista](https://github.com/jsbautista), one of our junior developers, in several significant enhancements to Spyder's UI.
 In particular, [I've made UI/UX improvements](https://github.com/spyder-ide/spyder/pull/21134) to the layout and scaling of the empty pane widget and added a message if the emptiness is due to a faulty IPython Console.